In the Turlock City Council’s first meeting scheduled to start at 6 p.m., there are no planes or trains on the agenda just automobiles.

 Turlock City Councilmembers will also be asked to approve the purchase of five 2013 Chevrolet 2500 HD Regular Silverado pickup trucks with utility bodies from Smith Chevrolet Cadillac, of Turlock.

-The vehicles would replace five high-mileage pickup trucks in the Parks, Recreation, and Public Facilities Division and the Municipal Services Department which are constantly in need of repairs and maintenance.
+The vehicles would replace five high-mileage pickup trucks in the Parks, Recreation, and Public Facilities Division and the Municipal Services Department which are constantly in need of repairs and maintenance from fleet services companies.
 The old trucks would be surplused.

 The new, 6 p.m. start time which will take effect Tuesday will be the start time of all Turlock City Council meetings going forward.
 The earlier start time is said to make it easier for city staff and members of the public alike to attend.